matatata/http-server/README.md

 # http-server
 When I was studying computer science at TU-Darmstadt there was this assignment to implement an http-server that proxies requests and caches responses (maybe in 2003 or 2004).
-In the same year I took the http-parts and turned it into a simple http-server with no caching functionality.
+In the same year I separated the http-parts and turned them into a simple http-server with no caching functionality.
 Over a decade later I now put this to github (after having mevenized it).

 Build it with `mvn clean install`